Posted in:

 ISA vs Savings Accounts

-If you’re investing for the short-term, keeping your money in a cash ISA or savings account is probably more appropriate.
-Your savings won’t grow by very much, but you should protect the value of your money from any short-term swings in the financial markets..
+If you’re investing for the short term, keeping your money in a cash ISA or savings account is probably more appropriate.
+Your savings won’t grow by very much, but you should protect the value of your money from any short-term swings in the financial markets.

 If your time horizon is over two years, you might want to consider investing in a stocks and shares ISA.
-Of course, what you invest in will depend on your investor profile – if you’re a risk-averse investor that wants their money out in five years, you’ll take on less risk than someone who is investing for retirement in 30 years and is happy to take on more risk.
+Of course, what you invest in will depend on your investor profile – if you’re a risk-averse investor who wants their money out in five years, you’ll take on less risk than someone who is investing for retirement in 30 years and is happy to take on more risk.
 The longer you have to invest, the more risk you can take with your investments, as you should be able to stick out any short-term fluctuations in the markets.

 • Generous tax benefits– This is the big one.
 The freedom to watch your money grow without being taxed is a major advantage.